JpZwAr/easy-chat/README.md

 javac \*.java to generate the .class files.

+If you don't have downloaded the SQLite Driver yet, before running the next command, please download [here](https://www.sqlite.org/download.html).

 In the sequence, type:

 java -classpath ".;C:/.../sqlite-jdbc-version.jar" Main

 The command above tells Java to use the driver for the access to the database.

+If everything goes well, you will see the initial window of the EasyChat.
+Enjoy it!